Designing Low-Maintenance Green Roofs for Apartment Buildings: A Step-by-Step Guide

 Step 9 – Share the Benefits with Residents

 People love knowing their building is greener.
 Put a small sign near the elevator lobby explaining the roof’s purpose and the plants used.
-It builds community pride and may even inspire residents to start balcony gardens of their own.
+It builds community pride and may even inspire residents to start a low‑maintenance pocket garden on their apartment balcony.

 Common Mistakes to Avoid